Uniswap/docs/docs/sdk/v3/guides/04-routing.md

 - [`@uniswap/sdk-core`](https://www.npmjs.com/package/@uniswap/sdk-core)
 - [`@uniswap/smart-order-router`](https://www.npmjs.com/package/@uniswap/smart-order-router)

+The core code of this guide can be found in [`routing.ts`](https://github.com/Uniswap/examples/blob/main/v3-sdk/routing/src/libs/routing.ts)

 ## Creating a router instance

 To compute our route, we will use the `@uniswap/smart-order-router` package, specifically the `AlphaRouter` class which requires a `chainId` and a `provider`.
 Note that routing is not supported for local forks, so we will use a mainnet provider even when swapping on a local fork: